Scanning Centrelink documents using an MFD 111-10010030

 Use these to classify all non-barcoded documents.
 This includes Scan to Store images.

-Reclassification pages attach the image to the customer’s record, if a valid CRN is entered into the MFD.
+Reclassification pages attach the image to the customer’s record, when a valid CRN is entered into the MFD.

 Reclassification pages: